Lasting Power of Attorney:

 It’s certainly better to have one and not require it, than the challenging and frustrating alternative.

-No LPOA when you need one? – Here’s what happens
+No LPOA when you need one? – Then the Deputy decides

-A deputy is not a sheriff’s assistant in the Wild West.
-In this instance they are a person/or persons appointed by the Court of Protection to manage the property/finances and/or to make decisions regarding the health and welfare issues for the Donor (who lacks the mental capacity to manage these things for themselves).
+In this instance, a deputy is not a sheriff’s assistant in the Wild West. they are a person/or persons appointed by the Court of Protection to manage the finances and make decisions regarding the health and welfare issues for the Donor who lacks the mental capacity to do so for themselves.
 A Deputy can only act under a court order from the Court of Protection.
 This order sets out the Deputy’s powers and entitles the Deputy to act on behalf of the person lacking capacity

 A Deputy will not be required if the person lacking capacity has previously made a Enduring or Lasting Power of Attorney